TeamWin/twrpme/_faq/OfficialMaintainer.markdown

 <hr />
 <ol>
 <li>Device Tree</li>
 You need to have a device tree.
 You need to figure this out on your own.
 You can review other trees for help and modify it as necessary.
 You can use <a href="https://github.com/Tasssadar/libbootimg">libbootimg</a> to get the needed values from stock recovery to populate BoardConfig.mk.
-<li>Push your tree to Github.com.</li>
+<li>Push your tree to GitHub.com.</li>
 We need to be able to fork your tree to our TeamWin repository.
 We can then add it to our Gerrit.twrp.me and Jenkins.twrp.me instance for building.
-If you want to be an active maintainer, we can give you +2 rights to merge new updates directly to our repository at Github.
+If you want to be an active maintainer, we can give you +2 rights to merge new updates directly to our repository at GitHub.
 <li>Verify your device tree works</li>
 Make sure your image works as intended.
 You can use the following for a functional list to test your device:
 <pre>